-Standard tests are a single request test that is similar to the URL ping test but more advanced.
-In addition to validating whether an endpoint is responding and measuring the performance, Standard tests also includes SSL certificate validity, proactive lifetime check, HTTP request verb (for example
+A Standard test is a type of availability test that checks the availability of a website by sending a single request.
+In addition to validating whether an endpoint is responding and measuring the performance, Standard tests also include SSL certificate validity, proactive lifetime check, HTTP request verb (for example,

-To create an availability test, you need use an existing Application Insights resource or create an Application Insights resource.
+To create an availability test, you must use an existing Application Insights resource or create an Application Insights resource.

-If you are currently using other availability tests, like URL ping tests, you may add Standard tests along side the others.
-If you would like to use Standard tests instead of one of your other tests, add a Standard test and delete your old test.
+If you're currently using other availability tests, like URL ping tests, you might add Standard tests alongside the others.
+If you want to use Standard tests instead of one of your other tests, add a Standard test and delete your old test.

 Create a Standard test